 Toronto and the cultures of the world

 Toronto is one of the most multicultural cities in the world.
-Allegedly they speak more than 140 different languages and dialects there.
-The 2006 census found that nearly half of Canada's largest city population (49,9%) is from other countries.
-In the last statistical survey on this subject in 2011, this number had only fallen insignificantly to 48,6%.
-These are interesting numbers, and on our trip to Toronto last year we wanted to look for traces of where we can best find this cultural mix of cultures in the metropolis on Lake Ontario.
+It is said that more than 140 different languages are spoken there Languages and dialects.
+The 2006 census found that nearly half of Canada's largest city's residents (49,9%) are from other countries.
+In the last statistical survey on this topic in 2011, this number had fallen only slightly to 48,6%.
+Those are interesting numbers, and on our trip to Toronto last year we wanted to look for clues as to where we can best find this cultural mix of cultures in the metropolis on Lake Ontario.
 We didn't have to look long for it.
-No wonder if half of the city's population comes from other parts of the world.
-Our search for traces of the cultures of the world in Toronto brought us a tour through the metropolis, where we looked at it with different eyes than on our usual city visits.
+No wonder half of the city's population comes from other parts of the world.
+Our search for traces of the cultures of the world in Toronto brought us a tour through the metropolis, during which we looked at it with different eyes than on our usual visits to cities.

 People from all over the world in Toronto's Metro